Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Environment and Community Services Policy Development and Scrutiny Committee is scheduled to receive information briefings on a range of topics.
-These include an update on the Open Space Strategy, a review of the draft budget for 2026/27, and progress on the Carbon Net Zero Action Plan.
-Additionally, the committee will be updated on the Fly-Tipping Action Plan.
+The Environment and Community Services Policy Development and Scrutiny Committee was scheduled to receive information briefings on the progress of the Open Space Strategy, the draft budget for 2026/27, an update on the Carbon Net Zero Action Plan, and the Fly-Tipping Action Plan.
+These briefings were intended to inform committee members of ongoing council activities and future plans, with the potential for discussion if requested.

 Open Space Strategy 2021-2031: Year 4 Update